Haniabdala/Deutsch-Josza-algorithm/README.md

 The algorithm is implemented using **Qiskit**, a quantum computing framework, which allows us to simulate quantum circuits and execute quantum algorithms.

-# Deutsch-Jozsa Algorithm: Query Complexity
+## Deutsch-Jozsa Algorithm: Query Complexity

-## Overview

 In the context of the **Deutsch-Jozsa problem**, we aim to determine whether a given function \( f: \{0, 1\}^n \to \{0, 1\} \) is **constant** or **balanced** with the fewest queries to an oracle.
 The complexity of solving this problem is measured in terms of **query complexity**, which refers to the number of queries needed to determine the function type in the worst-case scenario.
 In this problem, we focus on minimizing the number of queries to the oracle, as all other computational steps (like preprocessing and postprocessing) are considered negligible.